 Our Vision for Music:

-The vision of Music at Bawburgh Primary School is that Music is embedded in all aspects of school life wherever possible and our aspiration is that every child adopts a lifelong love of music.
+The intention of Music at Bawburgh Primary School is that Music is embedded in all aspects of school life wherever possible and our aspiration is that every child adopts a lifelong love of music.

-Music is taught through our Charanga Music lessons and in our twice yearly musical performances, one held at Christmas and one in the summer term.
+Music is implemented through our Charanga Music lessons and in our twice yearly musical performances, one held at Christmas and one in the summer term.
 Typical music lessons are lively and interactive so that they aim to foster a passion for music in children of all abilities.
 We aim to recognise and encourage talent in all pupils so that they are encouraged to build upon emergent skills.
 Lessons aim to help all the children flourish in other areas of learning.

 It is our vision that music lessons give the opportunity and enthusiasm for children to become real musicians by learning to play instruments within school.
 The children participate in singing, tuned and untuned percussion work, composition, and listening to live and recorded music.
 Opportunities in lessons provide children to learn the correct musical terminology e.g. rhythm, melody, pitch, dynamics.
 It is our vision that all children leave Bawburgh School with a growing appreciation for a number of different styles of music.